XiaohanWu1683/DB-Project/README.md

 A database-backed website which is similar to LinkedIn Jun.
 2018

-Designed and decorated a web application with HTML, CSS, JavaScript and BootStrap framework;
+Designed and decorated a web application with HTML, CSS, JavaScript and BootStrap framework;

  Implemented RESTful APIs for website services and AJAX for data cleaning and transformation;